sebadob/hiqlite/README.md

 - in addition to SQLite - multiple in-memory K/V caches with optional independent TTL per entry per cache
 - listen / notify to send real-time messages through the Raft
 - `dlock` feature provides access to distributed locks
+- standalone binary with the `server` feature which can run as a single node, cluster, or proxy to an existing cluster
 - integrated simple dashboard UI for debugging the database in production - pretty basic for now but it gets the job done
   ![dashboard screenshot](https://raw.githubusercontent.com/sebadob/hiqlite/main/dashboard/screenshot.png)